-Unless specified otherwise, homework assignments should be emailed to the instructor as knitted R Markdown documents.
-Print (or compile) the markdown to a pdf, and provide the .Rmd file as well.
-Links to older homework solutions are below.
+Unless specified otherwise, homework assignments should be emailed to the instructor as knitted R Markdown document with minimal (if any) code.
+Print the markdown to a pdf, and provide the .Rmd file as well.

 I. Making maps with your spatial data